lcalisto/workshop-postgis-raster/README.md

 **Example 5 - ST_SummaryStats**

+In order to compute statistics from our raster we can use ST_SummaryStats function.
+In this example we will generate **statistics per tile**.

 ```sql
 SELECT st_summarystats(a.rast) AS stats
 FROM schema_name.paranhos_dem AS a;
 ```
 **Example 6 - ST_SummaryStats with Union**

+Using union we can generate one statistics of the selected raster.

 ```sql
 SELECT st_summarystats(ST_Union(a.rast))